SkeletonAgent: An Agentic Interaction Framework for Skeleton-based Action Recognition: Related Work

 \subsection{Multi-modal Representation Learning}

 Recent advances in language models have greatly accelerated progress in multi-modal representation learning.
 Methods such as CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling} demonstrate that vision–language training can learn robust representations for downstream tasks.
-For example, ActionCLIP~\cite{wang2023actionclip} follows this training scheme and extends alignment to the video domain for action recognition.
+For instance, ActionCLIP~\cite{wang2023actionclip} follows this training scheme and extends alignment to the video domain for action recognition.
 Beyond vision and language, ULIP~\cite{xue2023ulip} learns a unified representation space incorporating point clouds to improve understanding.
 Similarly, MotionCLIP~\cite{tevet2022motionclip} aligns human motion manifolds with CLIP latent space for human action generation.
 In the skeleton-based action recognition task, GAP~\cite{xiang2023generative} introduces generative prompts and a multi-part contrastive loss to align skeleton sequences with textual descriptions.
-Additionally, LA-GCN~\cite{xu2025language} constructs semantic-aware graph topologies derived from text to model joint relationships.
+Additionally, PURLS~\cite{zhu2024part} explores visual-semantic alignment at different local and global scales.
+Following that, Neuron~\cite{chen2025neuron} leverages the side information with diverse granularity to refine skeletal features.

-However, these methods rely on static text descriptions, which are often homogeneous across similar actions and lack fine-grained control over alignment.
+However, these methods primarily rely on static text descriptions, which are often homogeneous across similar actions and lack fine-grained control over alignment.
 In contrast, our framework addresses this via the dynamic interaction mechanism.
-The proposed Questioner generates targeted distinctions based on recognition feedback, while the Selector injects salient joints and semantics into the model, enabling precise and adaptive cross-modal alignment.
+The proposed \textit{Questioner} generates targeted distinctions based on recognition feedback, while the \textit{Selector} injects salient joints and semantics into the model, enabling precise and adaptive cross-modal alignment.